13 AWS Lambda design considerations you need to know about – Part 2

 By the end of this post, you should have a good understanding of the key considerations to keep in mind when designing around AWS Lambda.
 Let’s dive in.
-If you have checked out Part one, pop over and have a read before getting stuck into part two.
+If you haven’t checked out Part one, pop over and have a read before getting stuck into part two.

 General design considerations

 How you handle errors and failures all depends on the use case and the Lambda service that invoked the Lambda.

 There are different types of errors that can occur: